gradle/gradle/design-docs/features/ide-integration/ide-multiple-build/README.md

     interface EclipseWorkspace {
         /**
          * A set of lightweight project references for every Eclipse project that is built for the set of connected Gradle builds.
+         * This set should not be expensive to calculate.
          */
         Set<EclipseProjectIdentifier> getAvailableProjects();